Updated May 5, 2023

 AutoCAD was developed keeping in view the computer-aided design (CAD) architecture and is a drafting software.
-AutoCAD is primarily used in designing of blueprints and floor plans by various production and construction companies.
-The software was first developed and marketed by Autodesk as a standalone microcomputer application.
-Eventually, it was released as a full-fledged OS based software.
+AutoCAD is primarily used in designing blueprints and floor plans by various production and construction companies.
+Autodesk first developed and marketed the software as a standalone microcomputer application.
+Eventually, it was released as a full-fledged OS-based software.
 AutoCAD was later also released as an online tool with the name of AutoCAD 360.
 Files created in AutoCAD have the extension .dwg.

-Head to Head Comparison between AutoCAD vs SketchUp (Infographics)
+Head to Head Comparison between AutoCAD and SketchUp (Infographics)

-Both AutoCAD vs SketchUp are popular choices in the market; let us discuss some of the significant Difference Between AutoCAD vs SketchUp :
+Both are popular choices in the market; let us discuss some of the significant differences:

-- AutoCAD is a tool which is primarily used to draft and design 2D designs and print those designs on paper for use on the field, whereas SketchUp is a 3D modeling tool which helps you design models based on how they would look in the real life.
+- AutoCAD is a tool primarily used to draft and design 2D designs and print those designs on paper for use in the field, while SketchUp is a 3D modeling application that assists you in creating models how they would seem in real life.

-- AutoCAD has many features and plugins available so that you may customize the designs precisely as per your needs.
+- AutoCAD has many features and plugins to customize the designs precisely per your needs.
 This makes learning AutoCAD a time-taking task.
 On the other hand, SketchUp has a simpler interface and can be learned relatively fast.

-- AutoCAD does not import many different file types for editing and integration, while SketchUp is less adamant about it.
-AutoCAD can only import .dwg files, while SketchUp can also load 3DS files, which is a popular format.
+- AutoCAD does not import many file types for editing and integration, while SketchUp is less adamant.
+It can only import dwg files, while SketchUp can load 3DS files, a popular format.

 - AutoCAD is comparatively better than SketchUp when it comes to rendering the details.
 Models in AutoCAD can effectively replicate shadows under various lighting conditions.
-Designs in SketchUp are not as detailed compared to AutoCAD and one can tell looking at the design it is software work.
+Designs in SketchUp are not as detailed as in AutoCAD, and one can tell by looking at the design it is software work.

 - AutoCAD has developed twelve extensions for discipline-specific applications.
 SketchUp does not offer a different vertical for different applications.

-- AutoCAD has no official library to which different users can upload and share their designs.
-SketchUp has a huge library under the name of 3D Warehouse which involves thousands of users who regularly upload and download different designs directly from the portal.
+- AutoCAD has no official library for users to upload and share their designs.
+SketchUp has a huge library under the name of 3D Warehouse, which involves thousands of users who regularly upload and download different designs directly from the portal.

 - AutoCAD does not allow importing files from the internet directly.
-It must be first downloaded on to your system before loading it into the software.
-SketchUp can directly fetch designs up to 50MB large and load them directly into the software which you can download later.
+It must be downloaded onto your system before loading it into the software.
+SketchUp can fetch designs up to 50MB large and load them directly into the software, which you can download later.

-- AutoCAD is also available in a student version which comes at a smaller price while SketchUp does not offer a student concession.
+- AutoCAD is also available in a student version at a smaller price, while SketchUp does not offer a student concession.

-- While AutoCAD has its own large set of plug-ins available for integration, it does not support and third-party plugins.
+- While AutoCAD has its own large set of plug-ins available for integration, it does not support third-party plugins.
 All plug-ins must be installed from the Autodesk App Store.
-SketchUp can integrate third-party plug-ins which can be added from the Extension Warehouse, a site hosted for the same purpose.
+SketchUp can integrate third-party plug-ins, which can be added from the Extension Warehouse, a site hosted for the same purpose.

-- AutoCAD is available in more than 10 different languages and documentation can be done in additional languages too.
-On the other hand, Sketchup is only available in 9 languages at the moment.
+- AutoCAD is available in more than 10 languages, and documentation can be done in additional languages.
+On the other hand, Sketchup is only available in 9 languages.

 AutoCAD vs SketchUp Comparison Table

-To conclude, AutoCAD vs Sketchup are both great software to create and publish designs for different things in a professional manner.
-While AutoCAD is great for 2D and 3D designs which revolve around civil, mechanical engineering and architecture, SketchUp can help you design 3D objects and render them on the world map as well.
-Your choice of software depends upon the needs of your clients as well as the nature of your work.
+To conclude, AutoCAD vs Sketchup are both great software for creating and publishing designs for different things professionally.
+While AutoCAD is great for 2D and 3D designs that revolve around civil, mechanical engineering, and architecture, SketchUp can help you design 3D objects and render them on the world map.
+Your choice of software depends upon the needs of your clients and the nature of your work.

-If you are an engineer or an architect, who needs to design floor plans and/or big designs on the whole, then AutoCAD would be your software of choice.
-On the other hand, if you happen to be a filmmaker or a graphic designer, or a production engineer who needs to design 3D models of parts, then SketchUp would be your pick.
-Financially, AutoCAD is comparatively expensive than SketchUp.
-At the same time, AutoCAD offers much more customization options as compared to SketchUp.
+If you are an engineer or an architect, who needs to design floor plans and/or big designs, AutoCAD would be your software of choice.
+On the other hand, if you happen to be a filmmaker, graphic designer, or production engineer who needs to design 3D models of parts, then SketchUp would be your pick.
+Financially, AutoCAD is comparatively more expensive than SketchUp.
+At the same time, AutoCAD offers much more customization options than SketchUp.

 Both AutoCAD vs SketchUp platforms are great and work very well.
-Both AutoCAD vs SketchUp can be learned quickly and don’t take much time to get used to.
-In the end, it all depends upon your preference and requirements which one you find more suited to your needs.
+Both AutoCAD vs SketchUp can be learned quickly and don’t take much time to get familiar with.
+Ultimately, it all depends upon your preference and requirements and which one you find more suited to your needs.

 This has been a guide to the top difference between AutoCAD vs SketchUp.
-Here we also discuss the AutoCAD vs SketchUp key differences with infographics, and comparison table.
+We also discuss AutoCAD vs SketchUp key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –